 Ask your professional advisers about methods of reducing profits

 - These need to reduce taxable profits without damaging the company or its prospects.

 - Take advantage of capital allowances and the Annual Investment Allowance available on equipment purchases.
-The AIA limit has changed several times over the last ten years.
-It currently stands at £1 million for purchases between 1 January 2019 and 31 December 2020 (previously £200,000).
+The AIA limit is normally £200,000 but was temporarily increased to £1 million for purchases between 1 January 2019 and 31 December 2021.

 - If possible, reinvest the proceeds of any asset sale and use 'rollover relief' to reduce capital gains.

 Consider using benefits in kind as a way to take money out of the company

 - Employers have to pay National Insurance (NI) on almost all benefits in kind.
 But employees do not pay NI on most benefits.